-In order to address these achievement gaps for our low-income and English learner students, we will support teachers in using a more differentiated instructional model that includes strategic scaffolds, homogeneous small groups for targeted instruction, and a Universal Designs for Learning approach.
-This past year, more teachers began providing targeted instruction to small, level-alike students, and this is a practice we plan to grow.
-We will provide professional development (Goal 1, Action 2) focused on academic language routines that can be included across the curriculum as part of integrated ELD, including in science.
-Instructional lead teachers (Goal 1, Action 8) will support this work by helping to design curriculum maps with ELD components, leading the way in implementing the literacy scaffolds that are part of our new science textbook, and more.
-The California Teacher Induction Program (Goal 1, Action 4) will support new teachers with all aspects of the profession and includes mentoring and classroom observation and feedback.
-This support for our inexperienced teachers will be trained in differentiated instruction, data analysis, EL progress monitoring, and research-based practices to support at-promise students.
-Given our student population, a significant emphasis in the mentoring will be on applying the approaches to small group instruction, monitoring the progress of their English learners, and addressing the academic needs of students from disadvantaged backgrounds.
-Our centralized Ed Services coordinator (Goal 2, Action 8) will enhance and evaluate our professional development by helping to plan the scope and sequence of PD related to instructional strategies to meet the needs of low income and English learners, designing and analyzing PD surveys, facilitating analysis of formative assessment data to make sure teachers and administrators are tracking the progress of their low income and English learner students, and designing and facilitating quarterly PD pull out days for middle school teachers on designated strategies and. integrated ELD across the curriculum.
-Finally, lead teachers (Goal 1, Action 8) will present workshops to and provide one on one coaching to their peers on topics including using technology to facilitate academic discourse amongst ELs and refining curriculum maps to accelerate learning in math and ELA for our low-income students who are still behind their wealthier peers who have managed to make up for lost instructional time.
+In order to address these achievement gaps for our low-income and English learner students, we will continue to support teachers in using a more differentiated instructional model that includes strategic scaffolds, homogeneous small groups for targeted instruction, and a Universal Design for Learning approach.
+We will continue to provide professional development (Goal 1, Action 2) focused on academic language routines that can be included across the curriculum as part of integrated ELD, including in science, math and our new social science adoption.
+The California Teacher Induction/New Teacher Program (Goal1, Action 4) will support new teachers with all aspects of the profession and includes mentoring and classroom observation, and feedback.
+This support for our inexperienced teachers is especially important for serving our students from various economic, academic, and language backgrounds.
+Through this program, new teachers are trained in differentiated instruction, data analysis, EL progress monitoring, and research-based practices to support at-promise students.
+Given our student population, a significant emphasis in mentoring will be on applying the approaches to small group instruction, monitoring the progress of their English learners, and addressing the academic needs of students from disadvantaged backgrounds.
+In reviewing the EL progress monitoring documents and positive, asset-based classroom management of our new teachers, we witness the power of the mentoring they have received through the Induction program.